Header-based single sign-on for on-premises apps with Microsoft Entra application proxy

 - After your application appears in the list of enterprise applications, select it, and select Single sign-on.

 - Set the single sign-on mode to Header-based.

-- In Basic Configuration, Azure Active Directory, will be selected as the default.
+- In Basic Configuration, Microsoft Entra ID, will be selected as the default.

 - Select the edit pencil, in Headers to configure headers to send to the application.

 - Select Add new header.
 Provide a Name for the header and select either Attribute or Transformation and select from the drop-down which header your application needs.